AdamWu1979/tomato_docs/docs/WorkWithYaml.md

 Required
 {: .label .label-blue }

 * `dir_output_map`: a path to the directory where the output DICOM files will be save to.
-Should be in quotes.
+Should be in quotation marks.
 * `dir_output_fitparams`: a path to the directory where the output DICOM files will be save to.
-Should be in quotes.
+Should be in quotation marks.
 * `output_map_series_number`: you can specify a series number that will be stored in the DICOM tag of the output DICOM files.
 * `output_fitparams_series_number`: you can specify a series number that will be stored in the DICOM tag of the output DICOM files.